nforgeio/neonKUBE/Doc/DEVELOPER.md

       * Click **Next** until you get to the last page.
       * Click **Close** to close the SHFB installer.

-31. *Optional*: Developers who will be publishing releases will need to configure your Personal Access Token (PAT) and GitHub username for GitHub registery access:
+27. *Optional*: Maintainers who will be publishing releases will need to configure your Personal Access Token (PAT) and GitHub username for GitHub registery access:

     * Go to: https://github.com (and login if necessary)
     * Click your **Profile Picture** at the top-right and click **Settings**